-- The stack pointer register must stay in the range given by the Operating System for each software context in use. - The frame pointer register (if any) must stay in the range given by the Operating System for each software context in use. - Contexts stack ranges can not overlap (checked on context creation). - Stack ranges must be in allocated memory at context creation (as soon as allocation checks are enabled). - The stack memory is marked as non-initialized when a new execution context is created. - The stack memory is always considered as non-initialized below the stack pointer. - Memory r/w accesses in stack can not occur below the stack pointer. - Switch to invalidated contexts.
+- The stack pointer register must stay in range given by the operating system for each software context in use. - The frame pointer register (if any) must stay in range given by the operating system for each software context in use. - Contexts stack ranges can not overlap (checked on context creation). - Stack range must be in allocated memory at context creation (as soon as allocation checks are enabled). - The stack memory is marked as non-initialized when a new execution context is created. - The stack memory is always considered as non-initialized below the stack pointer. - Memory r/w accesses in stack can not occur below the stack pointer. - Switch to invalidated contexts.